West Valley Fire Department logo

 · Purchasing Schedule:

-o This month we are working on security cameras and displaying our hose cart.
+o This month we are finishing the security cameras and displaying our hose cart as well as ordering a new fire rescue manikin for training.

 Strategic Plan –